What you can borrow

 Books in other languages

-Families, health visitors early years providers can ask our Bookstart Librarian to include books written in English and a second language.
+Families, health visitors and early years providers can ask our Bookstart Librarian to include books written in English and a second language.

 We offer Albanian, Arabic, Bengali, Chinese, Croatian, Czech, Farsi, French, German, Greek, Gujarati, Hindi, Italian, Kurdish, Mandarin, Lithuanian, Nepali, Panjabi, Polish, Portuguese, Somali, Spanish, Tagalog, Tamil, Turkish, Urdu, Vietnamese.